frederic-perez/AmE-dictionary/data/dictionary.md

 __go dutch__
 __go figure__ _idiom_ :three: Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
 Go figure!_
 __go for it!__
+__go Galt__ _idiom_ To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
+Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
+Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
 __go great lengths__ _idiom_ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __go native__ _You going native on me, Supercop?_
 __go off in a huff__ _idiom_ To leave in an angry, belligerent, or vexed mood.